 Colors create a strong impression of the webpage and the brand.
 Make sure that the colors of your website are in harmony.
 Also, if your target audience is men, take into account that 8 % of all men will be affected by color blindness and will see your web page in a different manner.

 Is your website accessible?
 This matters especially if your target audience is elderly people.
 Check weather the fonts are easy to read, a contrast is high enough between background and font, the text size is readable on desktop as well as mobile, etc.

 Content should be distributed in the small chunks so it would be easier to grasp the main idea just by scanning the page.
 For example, Politico news portal does a great job dividing their text into the smaller parts with bolded words that catch the attention.

 Is it easy to find the goal of your website?
 The first rule says that you should define what are the main paths that you want user to take.
 This rule says – make sure that the key path is the most visible.
-In Attention Insight we use Attention Maps to verify design ideas and make sure that the main objects receive the most users’ attention.
+In Attention Insight we use Attention Heatmaps to verify design ideas and make sure that the main objects receive the most users’ attention.

 The last but not least – is your site actually functional?
 No matter how beautiful your web design is, users will leave it if takes ages to load.
 Follow this checklist to evaluate the functionality of your landing page: